SMALL TALKS 2019

 June 27th – West Edge, Chelsea

-On June 27, Small Talks NYC gathers around 100 extraordinary entrepreneurs, investors, journalists, executives, and public officials, who share a common mission of solving some of the most pressing challenges on earth.
-The world’s biggest challenges are too urgent just to talk.
-So this exclusive, intimate gathering will bet the most practical and solution-based event we’ve created in 10 years of convening events reaching 45,000 people.
+On June 27, 2019, Small Talks NYC gathered around 100 extraordinary entrepreneurs, investors, journalists, executives, and public officials, who share a common mission of solving some of the most pressing challenges on earth, especially through collaboration with governmental organizations.

 June 27, 2019, 6 PM – 10 PM